alexiscreuzot/Flamingo/README.md

 ## Basic principle
 Here is what the app currently does :
-- [x] Fetch HN top stories
+- [x] Fetch HN top stories.
-- [x] Get curated previews of each story through [Mercury API](https://mercury.postlight.com/)
+- [x] Get curated previews of each story through [Mercury API](https://mercury.postlight.com/).
-- [x] Load sotries images and grab the first to finish.
-This is our head article
+- [x] Downloads stories images.
+When the first one (with high enough quality) finished to load we make it our header.
-- [x] Display stories "readtime" based on the content word count
+- [x] Display stories "readtime" based on the content word count.
-- [x] Show individual stories using `SFSafariViewController` with reader mod on
+- [x] Show individual stories using `SFSafariViewController` with reader mod on.

 ## Roadmap
 There are a lot of ways to improve the experience even further.
 I'm open to any ideas the community may have!